Frequently Asked Questions

 • On-demand assistance on treatment technique

 The pain threshold for laser therapy is about 1–2 watts/cm2 of power density.
 The typical treatment size for most Class IV therapy lasers is about 10 cm2.
-As such, delivering 15 watts of power would fall dangerously close to, if not above, the pain threshold.
+15 watts of continuous wave power continuously would be dangerously close to, if not above, the pain threshold.
+DoctorVet has pre-established protocols to control the dose and power applied to the patient at all times.

 A wavelength above 960nm